programmableweb/simple-node-grpc/1.0.1/server/README.md

 }

-/* Describes the request for a chattered value
- @value, the string to chatter
- @limit, the number of times to chatter
+/* Describes the request for a chattered value chatItem, the string to chatter limit, the number of times to chatter
  */
 message ChatterRequest {
-    string value = 1;
+    string chatItem = 1;
     int32 limit = 2;
 }

-/* Describes the response for a chattered value
- @value, the chattered string
+/* Describes the response for a chattered value value, the chattered string limit, the ordinal position in the response stream
+ */
- @counter, the ordinal position in the response stream */ message ChatterResponse {
+message ChatterResponse {
+    string chatItem = 1;
+    int32 index = 2;
+}

+message BlabberRequest {
+    string blab = 1;
+}

+message BlabberResponse {
-    string value = 1;
+    string blab = 1;
-    int32 counter = 2;
+    int32 index = 2;
 }

 /* Describes the response from a Ping call